Introduction electric cars

 The charging of an electric motor

-Electric cars can be charged at home using wallboxes or at urban charging stations from a wide range of providers.
+Electric cars can be charged at home using wallboxes or at urban charging stations from a wide variety of providers.
 Depending on the vehicle model, battery capacity, charging power and charging curve, a charge from 0% to 80% can take between 18min and 10h.
 Public alternating current (AC) charging stations are no faster than domestic wallboxes and offer charging power between 7.4kW and 22kW.
 Direct Current (DC) fast charging stations can provide up to 350kW and charge an electric car in under 1h.
 The reason for this is that they convert the public alternating current into direct current beforehand, which would normally have to be done by the car itself.
 This saves a lot of time.
 However, it also depends on how many kilowatts a car can be charged with.
 For comparison: A current Tesla Model 3 can be charged with up to 250kW, a VW ID3 with only up to 125kW.
 It is commonly recommended to keep the battery between 20% and 80% to conserve it.

 Range & consumption